WillEStokes/Needle_controller-mbed/README.md

 - `int adc18_set_conversion_mode(uint8_t mode)`: Sets the conversion mode of the ADC18 device.
 - `void adc18_set_data_rate(uint8_t rate)`: Sets the data rate of the ADC18 device.
 - `void adc18_reset_device()`: Resets the ADC18 device.

+Private methods include reading the voltage, reading a register, and writing to a register for more customised usage.

 #### Requirements